bnugman/sdc-p2/README.md

 ![1][image1] ![2][image2] ![3][image3] ![4][image4] ![5][image5]

+The images were found using google image search, and then cropped and resized to 32x32 size, 3 channels of RGB 8-bit each.
+Overall, the images look similar to our training image database, however, there are some subtle differences:

+- the cropping of the images appears to be closer
+- the images appear to be sharper, having been resized from larger images
+- more interestingly, some images have "watermark" names of the image stock company that the thumbnail originated from.
+These create a highly correlated, systematic noise that can throw the classifier off.
+We could potentially train our classifier to generalize over such noise by augmenting our training set with images with such watermarks added programmatically.
+However, it would only make sense if we targeted images imprinted with watermarks.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).